gvashishtha/bert-stack-overflow/3-ML-Ops/AzureServiceClassifier_MLOps.md

 ### 6. Create an Azure Resource Manager service connection

-> Note: If you are a TF World workshop participant, you can skip this step, as your resources were created for you.

 In order to create resources automatically in the next step, you need to create an Azure Resource Manager connection in Azure DevOps.

 Access the window below by clicking on "Project settings" (the gear icon in the bottom left of the Azure DevOps window).